Find & hire expert artists

 What do we mean by enterprise customers?
 Businesses.

 A restaurant is a great example of a place you can target for commissioned artwork.
-It does not need to be a large chain restaurant, even your local coffee shop is a great place to get commissioned.
+It does not need to be a large chain restaurant, even your local coffee shop is a great place to get commissioned for an original art piece.
 If you are looking for additional exposure, you also get tons of visibility from the hundreds and even thousands of people that walk into that restaurant each day.

 Before you start sending out emails and making calls, here is an important note on sales & marketing - people love to buy, but nobody likes to be sold.
 When you approach these businesses, it is important to help them recognize that commissioning art from you will not be an expense (nobody wants expenses), but a return on investment.
 This changes the game and greatly increases your odds of getting the commission.